MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-23-lasvm-nc-part1-svm_with_smo.md

 { {\sum_{i=1}^n} {\alpha_i y_i} = 0}  }\right.
 $$

-why $$ \max{\alpha_i} $$ you may ask... because as discussed earlier we are optimizing the dual of our initial objective function which means that when we are maximizing the dual we are essentially, minimizing the primal function and vice-versa.
+why $$ \max{\alpha_i} $$ you may ask?... because as discussed earlier, we are optimizing the dual of our initial objective function which means that, when we are maximizing the dual we are essentially, minimizing the primal function and vice-versa.

-so essentially, if we can solve this optimization function we can find our $$ \alpha $$ and if we can find our alphas we can find our $$ \Theta $$ using(10) which is our unknown parameter of our decison-boundary... so essential we can get our decision-boundary by solving this optimization problem
+this means that, if we can solve this optimization function we can find our $$ \alpha $$ and if we can find our alphas we can find our $$ \Theta $$ using(10) which is our unknown parameter of our decison-boundary... so essential, we can get our decision-boundary by solving this optimization problem. but how can we know that this certain point(let it be $$ x^* $$) is the most optimal one? enter, K.K.T conditions...

 for a point to be the most optimal, it need to satisfy some of the conditions, these conditions are known as <a target="_blank" href="https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions" style="color:#3399ff">K.K.T condition</a>:

 1), stationarity condition:
-at x_star the derivative should be 0
+at $$x^*$$ the derivative should be 0

-2) primal feasiblity: primal constraints should'nt be violated. in our case its gidi >= 0
+1) primal feasiblity: primal constraints should'nt be violated. in our case its gidi >= 0

-3) Dual feasibility: dual constraints shold'nt be violated .. in our case its $$ \alpha \geq 0 $$
+2) Dual feasibility: dual constraints shold'nt be violated .. in our case its $$ \alpha \geq 0 $$

-4) Complementary slackness condition: at optimial point dual variable * primal constraints should be equal to 0
+3) Complementary slackness condition: at optimial point dual variable * primal constraints should be equal to 0

 uptill now, we have covered 3 kkt conditions but now, we are going to be looking at the 4th one, that is  complementary slackness condition.